-The Plas was sold in 1947 and converted into flats, remaining in private ownership and closed to the public between until 1979.
+The Plas was sold in 1947 and converted into flats, remaining in private ownership and closed to the public until 1979.

-By the 1970’s, the Plas was left empty and was falling into a state of disrepair with water pouring through the roof.
-In 1979 it was bought by the artist Gwyneth ap Tomos and her husband, Dafydd and they worked hard to renovate the mansion throughout the 1980’s and early 1990’s, saving it from dereliction.
+By the 1970’s, the Plas was left empty and was falling into a state of disrepair with water pouring in through the roof.
+In 1979 it was bought by local artist Gwyneth ap Tomos and her husband, Dafydd and they worked hard to renovate the mansion throughout the 1980’s and early 1990’s, saving it from dereliction.

 The Friends Organisation was formed by Gwyneth and Dafydd in 1987 to promote and support the gallery.

 All who enjoy Plas Glyn-y-Weddw today owe a debt of gratitude to Dafydd and Gwyneth ap Tomos.